gxanesh/CS6304_HBase_Demo/README.md

 ```
 $HBASE_HOME/bin/start-hbase.sh
 ```
 In another window if we write 'jps', we will see HMaster running.
-It should show hadoop namenode, datanode and datamanger are also running.
 Your $HBASE_HOME is /opt/hbase.